Ahmedmostafa2000/Computer_vision/Haar_cascade_classifier/readme.md

 [![algorithm](./images/demo.jpg)](https://streamable.com/itmbxn)

 P.S:
-- an update to this readme will be uploaded in a week isa
+- an update to this readme will be uploaded soon isa